-Paramedics must be graduates of a two-year full-time Canadian Medical Association certified paramedic program offered by a recognized post-secondary institution such as St. Lawrence College.
+Paramedics must be graduates of a two-year full-time Canadian Medical Association certified paramedic program offered by a recognized post-secondary institution such as St. Lawrence College, Cornwall Campus

 Primary Care Paramedics

-Primary Care Paramedics provide symptom relief through the administration of six medications:
+Primary Care Paramedics provide symptom relief through the administration of medications:

-In addition to symptom relief, Primary Care Paramedics perform Semi-Automated External Defibrillation and other advanced skills such as 12-Lead ECG interpretation and insertion of Laryngeal Mask Airway (LMA).
+In addition to symptom relief, Primary Care Paramedics perform Semi-Automated External Defibrillation and other advanced skills such as 12-Lead ECG interpretation, recognition of Myocardio Infarctions (Heart Attack) with redirection to most appropriate hospital and insertion of Laryngeal Mask Airway (Breathing Tube).